softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 >Please see our [Development Policy](Development-Policy) before beginning development.

-First install Emby Server, or download the code.
-Get the server up and running.
+First install Emby Server, and get it up and running.

-### Create your Visual Studio Solution (VS 2017+)
+## Create your Visual Studio Solution (VS 2017+)

 1. Create a .NET Standard 1.3 class library project.